funRiceGenes/funRiceGenes.github.io/_posts/OS/M/2015-01-20-OsMADS8~OsMADS24.md

     + __FZP~BFL1~SGDP7__, __OsMADS8~OsMADS24__, [Regulatory role of FZP in the determination of panicle branching and spikelet formation in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Regulatory role of FZP in the determination of panicle branching and spikelet formation in rice.%5BTitle%5D), FZP overexpression positively regulates the expression of a subset of the class B genes, AGL6 genes (OsMADS6 and OsMADS17) as well as class E genes (OsMADS1, OsMADS7 and OsMADS8) in floral meristem (FM)
     + __OsMADS8~OsMADS24__, __OsTGA10__, [Transcription factor OsTGA10 is a target of the MADS protein OsMADS8 and is required for tapetum development.](http://www.ncbi.nlm.nih.gov/pubmed?term=Transcription factor OsTGA10 is a target of the MADS protein OsMADS8 and is required for tapetum development.%5BTitle%5D), Transcription factor OsTGA10 is a target of the MADS protein OsMADS8 and is required for tapetum development.
     + __OsMADS8~OsMADS24__, __OsTGA10__, [Transcription factor OsTGA10 is a target of the MADS protein OsMADS8 and is required for tapetum development.](http://www.ncbi.nlm.nih.gov/pubmed?term=Transcription factor OsTGA10 is a target of the MADS protein OsMADS8 and is required for tapetum development.%5BTitle%5D),  Using the ChIP-seq technique, we identified OsTGA10, encoding a bZIP transcription factor, as a target of the MADS box protein OsMADS8, which is annotated as an E-class organ identity protein
+    + __OsEMF2b__, __OsMADS8~OsMADS24__, [A Novel Embryo Phenotype Associated With Interspecific Hybrid Weakness in Rice Is Controlled by the MADS-Domain Transcription Factor OsMADS8.](http://www.ncbi.nlm.nih.gov/pubmed?term=A Novel Embryo Phenotype Associated With Interspecific Hybrid Weakness in Rice Is Controlled by the MADS-Domain Transcription Factor OsMADS8.%5BTitle%5D),  Overexpression of OsMADS8 led to decreased expression of OsEMF2b and ABA signaling-related genes including OsVP1/ABI3
+    + __OsEMF2b__, __OsMADS8~OsMADS24__, [A Novel Embryo Phenotype Associated With Interspecific Hybrid Weakness in Rice Is Controlled by the MADS-Domain Transcription Factor OsMADS8.](http://www.ncbi.nlm.nih.gov/pubmed?term=A Novel Embryo Phenotype Associated With Interspecific Hybrid Weakness in Rice Is Controlled by the MADS-Domain Transcription Factor OsMADS8.%5BTitle%5D),  Our results suggest that OsMADS8 is critical for floral organ determination and seed germination and that these effects are the result of regulation of the expression of OsEMF2b and its role in ABA signaling and catabolism

 [//]: # * **Key figures**